abchrisxyz/ergowatch/README.md

 # ErgoWatch
 Ergo blockchain stats & monitoring.

-ErgoWatch consists of a chain indexer (the `watcher`) and an API exposing indexed data.
+ErgoWatch consists of a chain indexer (the "watcher") and an API exposing indexed data.

 If looking for the frontend of https://ergo.watch see https://github.com/abchrisxyz/ergowatch-ui.